UWCNuclear/RemoteAccess/README.md

+# How to remotely access the MANDELA Windows machine using Chrome Remote Desktop
+**Step 1:** 	On https://remotedesktop.google.com/, click "Access my computer"

+**Step 2:** 	Connect using the Tastes of Nuclear Physics account.

+**Step 4:** 	Connect to MANDELA using the PIN.

+**Step 4:** 	On the menu on the right of the screen, click "Disconnect".

+**Bonus Step:**   Under "Set up via SSH", there are instructions to install a plug-in to SSH from Windows or Linux :-)

 # How to remotely access a Linux machine from a Linux machine
 **Step 1:**   Install UWC VPN: GlobalProtect or https://iamuwc.uwc.ac.za/ (20-GB limit per month)